-Criteria Pass = 1 If NP, include Non-Pass=0 comments 1.
+Criteria Pass = 1 Non-Pass = 0 If NP, include comments 1.
 Body of the paper (not including the title page and references) is no less than 4 and no more than 6 double-spaced pages.
-2. Paper adhered to current APA style manual (see Appendices L and M for scoring criteria and guidelines).
+Non-1 ass - 0 comments 2.
+Paper adhered to current APA style manual (see Appendices L and M for scoring criteria and guidelines).
 Total Score Possible range 0-2; Passing score = 2 Pass Non-Pass